amyrbrown/assets/papers/software-carpentry-lessons-learned/software-carpentry-lessons-learned.md

 > _It Adds Up_
 >
 > Saying, "We'll just add a little computing to every other course," is a cheat:
-> five minutes per hour adds up to four entire courses in a four-year program.
+> five minutes per hour equals four entire courses in a four-year program,
+> which is unlikely to ever be implemented.
 > Pushing computing down to the high school level is also a non-starter,
 > since that curriculum is also full.